b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 #### Memory Instructions

 Memory instructions are special because they are RRR instructions that have the option to do a preincrement or postincrement.
 In addition, when a register is used as an address, it must be enclosed in square brackets.
+For `sw` and `lw`, labels cannot be used as the immediate (use pc-relative addressing to access labels).

 Examples:
 `lw r1, [r2]` no offset